diyessi/explications/content/articles/srt1.md

 ```
        ALS 10                                                          MISRT1018
 ```
-The `ALS` instruction, *accumulator left shift*, shifts `AC` left by 10 bits.
+The `ALS` operation, *accumulator left shift*, shifts `AC` left by 10 bits.
 As with `ARS`, the `S` bit is not changed and `Q-35` are treated as a group with 0s shifted in from the right.
 If a 1 bit is shifted into or through `P` the overflow indicator is set.
 This will shift the fraction so that its first bit is in `AC[Q]`.
 It will be simplest to treat `AC[Q-35]` as one field in this step:
 ```
  x  | S | Q-35
     | 0 | 0(1-C[8])F[2-26]*2^10